-The Company operates and maintains radio transmitters that are operated, inter alia, by the Israel Broadcasting Authority, Israel Army Radio (Galei Zahal), as well as the transmitters of a number of regional radio stations.
-It also operates the DTT transmitters for the Second Authority for Television and Radio.
+The Company operates and maintains radio transmitters which are operated, inter alia, by Israel Broadcasting Corporation, Israel Army Radio (Galei Zahal), and the broadcasts of a number of regional radio stations.
+It also operates the DTT transmitters for the Second Authority.
 The Company is responsible only for operating and maintaining the transmitters, and not for the content of the broadcasts.
 In this matter, see also Section 2.15.